lee-lindley/app_html_table_pkg/README.md

 | Example 1 Fancy Shenanigans |

 The function changed '\_x0020\_' to spaces in the column headers, thus dealing with one common problem of using DBMS_XMLGEN, but we did not try to fix the issue of having a comma in your column alias.
-Other non-alpha characters could be encoded as well.
+Other XML identifier "special" characters could be encoded as well.
 You are on your own for that.

 Overall this is a pretty fancy result for a bit of copy/pasting and tweaking of the provided style.